 Albizia is actually the umbrella genus of over 150 species of tropical tree, which are also known as silk plant or silk tree.
 Albizia are also part of the Fabaceae family, also known as the legume, pea, or bean family – the same family as the highly respected Koa tree.
 However, unlike the strong, hardy, respected Koa tree, the Albizia is despised for its invasiveness and frailty.
 Albizia is known for its weak roots and tendency to lose branches, which in turn can cause major damage.
 Tropical Storm Iselle displayed the danger of Albizia when its winds caused entire forests of these trees to fall and block roads, destroy houses, and down powerlines.

 This invasive species has been waging war against peace and quiet on the Big Island for close to 20 years now and have become an accepted nighttime noisemaker.
 Known for and named after the loud “Coqui” mating call, these frogs are just barely larger than a quarter.
 These frogs are native to Puerto Rico and believed to have arrived via imported potted plants.
 Coquis do not have any known predators, and its populations skyrocket in the Big Island’s lush tropical environment.
 While mainly considered a loud nuisance, the Coqui’s insatiable drive to mate and multiply have thrown off the Big Island’s delicate ecosystem.
-While reviled for their irritatingness, their hideaway, however, is a great place to eat.

 Little Fire Ant